-This support group is designed to help with common breastfeeding concerns such as general coverage of positioning, latch assessment, returning to work preparation, bottle introduction and adjusting to life with a breastfeeding baby.
+Nursing Circle: Our FREE nursing circle is a support group designed to help with common breastfeeding concerns.
+The topics include general coverage of positioning, latch assessment, returning to work preparation, bottle introduction and adjusting to life with a breastfeeding baby.
 Bring your baby to share and learn in a friendly and supportive atmosphere.
 Expectant Mothers are welcome.
-RSVP not necessary.
-Mondays, 1-2pm in Rhinebeck on the 2nd Monday of the month
+Drop-in support group, RSVP not necessary.
+M]ost groups last an hour after the circle is over for mom to mom support.

-Wednesdays, 1-2pm in Beacon
+Thursdays; 1-2pm in Poughkeepsie

-Thursdays, 1-2pm in Poughkeepsie Contact Jenn Sullivan, CBS via email: jenn@waddlenswaddle.com or by phone: 845-240-8399
+Contact Jenn Sullivan, CBS via email: flowbreastfeeding@gmail.com or by phone: 845-240-8399.